-What is the pyramid of pain?
+What is the Definition of the Pyramid of Pain?

 Here’s how he describes it: